Vanamala (film)

 Vanamala is a 1951 Indian Malayalam-language film, directed by G. Viswanath and produced by V&C Productions.
-The film stars P. A. Thomas, Ammini in lead roles.
+The film stars P. A. Thomas and Ammini in lead roles.
 The film had musical score by P. S. Divakar.
 It is the first jungle movie in Malayalam, also the debut film of Neyyattinkara Komalam, director G. Viswanath, lyricist P. Kunjukrishna Menon, singer Jikki and cameraman Arumugham.